cuba-platform/frontend/CONTRIBUTING.md

 ### Documentation

-We use [Antora](https://antora.org/) to generate the [documentation site](https://cuba-platform.github.io/frontend).
+We use [Antora](https://antora.org/) to generate the [documentation site](https://doc.cuba-platform.com/frontend).
+Antora uses [AsciiDoc](http://asciidoc.org/) syntax.

-Antora uses the documentation sources from multiple branches of this repo in order to provide the possibility to browse documentation for older versions.
-More specifically, it uses `master` branch and branches matching the glob `v[0-9]*` (e.g. `v2.4.x`, etc.).
+Documentation sources are located in the `docs-src` folder:

-How to make changes to the documentation site:
+- `docs-src/api-reference` folder contains the API Reference documentation that is generated from the TSDoc comments.

-- Edit `docs-src/doc-component-repo/modules/ROOT/pages/index.adoc`.
-This is the main source file of the documentation.
-This file is in [AsciiDoc](http://asciidoc.org/) format.
+- The rest of `docs-src` folder are the source files used by Antora.

-- Update the front-end generator version in `docs-src/doc-component-repo/antora.yml`.
+#### Building the Documentation Site

-- Run `npm run doc:src`.
-This will automatically update the other documentation sources: generate the API Reference docs from TSDoc comments and update the navigation panel source file based on the content of `index.adoc`.
+1. Make sure that the component descriptor (`docs-src/doc-component-repo/antora.yml`) has the correct documentation version (it corresponds to the version of Frontend Generator).

-- Commit the changes to the remote (generation uses remote repo, not your local repo).
+2. Make sure that the playbook file (`docs-src/antora-playbook.yml`) has the correct repo url and branch names.
+For example, you may want to build the documentation from a feature branch - then you'll need to add the name of that branch.
+Or you may want to change the remote repo url to the local filesystem path in order to build from your local repo.

-- Run `npm run doc:site`.
-This will generate the site from AsciiDoc sources and add the API Reference docs.
-The generated site is located in `docs` folder.
+3. Update the API Reference with `npm run doc:src`.
+Commit the changes (and push them if you have specified the remote repo in the playbook file).

-- Once the changes have made its way to `master` the updated site will be available at [GitHub Pages](https://cuba-platform.github.io/frontend).
+4. Run `npm run doc:site`.
+This will build a site using the repo and the branches specified in the playbook file.
+The generated site will be placed to the `docs` folder.

 ### Making a Commit